Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Discussion

 \paragraph{Distributional-dependent generalization bounds}

 Next, we would like to discuss the implications to distributional assumptions.
 The above discussion shows that any trait of an algorithm that makes it optimal is not captured by the amount of information it holds on the data (in the setup of SCO).
 Distinct from SCO, in practice, many of the underlying problems can be cast into binary classification where it is known \cite{blumer1989learnability} that without further distributional assumptions learnability cannot be separated from uniform convergence as in SCO.
 An interesting question, then, is if information theoretic generalization bounds can be used to obtain \emph{distribution-dependent} bounds.
-For this, we look deeper into \cref{thm:main}.
-We notice (see \cref{sec:technical,prf:main}) that the construction we provided for \cref{thm:main} relies on a distribution $D$ that is allways supported on functions of the form: